aerodinamicc/bi_challenge/README.md

 - [How you would test for correctness](#how-you-would-test-for-correctness)
 - [Dashboard](#dashboard)

+# Prerequisites
+* Make sure you have an installation of
+- PostgreSQL 11
+- Python 3.7

 # How to run the script
-1. Make sure you have Python 3 installed
-2. Open the command line
+1. Open the command line
-3. Create a Python virtual environment
+2. Create a Python virtual environment
 ```
 virtualenv stuart
 ```
-4. Activate the virtualenv
+3. Activate the virtualenv
 ```
 .\stuart\Scripts\activate - for Windows
 source stuart/bin/activate - for Mac OS / Linux
 ```
-5. Install the required modules
+4. Install the required modules
 ```
 pip install -r requirements.txt
 ```
-6. Make sure to register with Kaggle and follow the instructions on [this link](https://github.com/Kaggle/kaggle-api#api-credentials) to get your credentials through the kaggle.json onto your system.
+5. Make sure to register with Kaggle and follow the instructions on [this link](https://github.com/Kaggle/kaggle-api#api-credentials) to get your credentials through the kaggle.json onto your system.

-7. Check the config.yaml file in the working directory.
+6. Check the config.yaml file in the working directory.
 Change the following settings to apply for your setup
 ```
     db_host : localhost
     db_port : 5432